RivaD2/personal/Udemy-react-testing/sundaes-on-demand/README.md

 **There will be three main pages for this app:**

-1) Order Entry: The order is entered here, and it will show scoop options (come from server),toppings (images), number of scoops, subtotal, grandtotal, and submit order button
+1) Order Entry: The order is entered here, and it will show scoop options (come from server),toppings (images), number of scoops, subtotal, grand total, and submit order button
 2) Order Summary: A summary is given of above information in addition to agreeing to terms and conditions (mouseover pop up), order confirmation button
 3) Order Confirmation Page: Provides and order confirmation number from server